 Law Office of John F. Waldo

 Your support of the Jacobus tenBroek Disability Law Symposium will help shape the future of disability law and ensure that people with disabilities enjoy the same right to live in the world as their non-disabled peers.
-Sponsorship opportunities are available at a variety of levels.
-Based on the level you choose, you will receive one or more tickets to the symposium, advertising space in the symposium program, and your logo on this webpage.
-To become a sponsor of the Jacobus tenBroek Disability Law Symposium, please download the 2019 sponsorship form and return it to email@example.com.
-Please contact Anna Adler at 410-659-9314, extension 2282 if you have any questions.
+To become a sponsor of the 2020 Jacobus tenBroek Disability Law Symposium, please contact Anna Adler at 410-659-9314, extension 2282, or firstname.lastname@example.org.

 Steering Committee Members